sat-clique/garrett/README.md

 ## Running `garrett`

 After building garrett, run `bin/garrett <CNFFile>`.
-The tool will scan the gate structure of the problem instance in `<CNFFile>` and print some metrics.
+The tool will run `gatekit`'s gate structure scanner on the given CNF file and and print some metrics.
-`<CNFFile>` may be compressed with any format supported by libarchive.
+`<CNFFile>` may be compressed in any format supported by `libarchive`.